haskell-distributed/distributed-process/documentation.md

 * [distributed-process-simplelocalnet][10]: Simple backend for local networks
 * [distributed-process-azure][11]: Azure backend for Cloud Haskell (proof of concept)

-One goal of Cloud Haskell is to separate the transport layer from the process layer, so that the transport backend is entirely independent: it is envisaged that this interface might later be used by models other than the Cloud Haskell paradigm, and that applications built using Cloud Haskell might be easily configured to work with different
+One of Cloud Haskell's goals is to separate the transport layer from the *process layer*, so that the transport backend is entirely independent: it is envisaged that this interface might later be used by models other than the Cloud Haskell paradigm, and that applications built using Cloud Haskell might be easily configured to work with different